gagamil/quiz-test-django-app/README.md

 # Implementation

 Since I really needed to use JSONFields I didn't stick with the Django 2x and switched to the latest version.
-I believe that sticking to 2x is silly and generally bad practice.
+I believe that sticking to 2x is generally silly.
-Unless you have some legace stuff that basically forces you to use an older version of the framework.
+This is unless you have some legacy stuff that basically forces you to use an older version of the framework.

 There are 3 apps within the Django project

-## common
+## Common
 Holds the custom user model.

 ## Poll